 When a MapReduce job is started to process a file in Hadoop, MapReduce job calculates the input splits for the job, by default input split size is same as HDFS block size i.e. 128 MB.
 Hadoop framework creates as many map tasks as there are input splits on the job.

 For example – There is a 1 GB file which is stored as 8 HDFS blocks of 128 MB each.
-If MapReduce job has to process this file, it will calculate that there are 8 input splits, Hadoop framework will start 8 map tasks to process these 8 input splits.
+A MapReduce job processing this file calculates that there are 8 input splits then Hadoop framework will start 8 map tasks to process these 8 input splits.